wendyverdonk93/docs/content/payment-methods/prepaid-cards/gift-cards/how-do-gift-cards-work.md

 ### Product rules
 Some rules may apply to certain payment methods.
 For gift cards, the following rules apply:

-* The maximum value of a gift card is limited to €150 and for gift cards which can be used multiple times, the transaction amount is limited to €50.
-If a payment exceeds €50, the remaining amount can be paid with any alternative payment method.
+* The maximum value of a gift card is limited to €150

+* For gift cards which can be used at different vendors, the transaction amount is limited to €50.
+If a payment exceeds €50, the remaining amount can be paid with any alternative payment method

 * Refunding more than the stated amount of the original transaction is NOT possible with gift cards.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page